 OK, we’re in favor of relishing the most decadent, oozy, rich dessert of your dreams, in all its fatty, sugar-laden glory.
 But don’t indulge often, and keep your portion size moderate.
 Sounds reasonable, right?
 Well, those last two suggestions aren’t easy for everyone, especially those of us with a daily dessert habit.
-In lieu of discipline and willpower, we present to you healthy dessert ideas using some of our favorite swaps.
+In lieu of discipline and willpower, we present to you healthy dessert ideas using some of our favorite ingredient swaps.
 Then you can not only Instagram your you-know-what, but eat it too.

 “I try to feel like I’m not missing out with ingredient swaps,” says Sarah Galla, who started The Nourished Seedling recipe and wellness blog from her Chicago home in 2015.
 She’s a holistic nutritionist, recipe developer, certified yoga instructor, and mother of three.